Here I am with yet another eyeshadow palette, but one I felt I couldn’t resist.

 My first impressions were a bit of a mixed bag, but mostly very promising.

 Then, I went on to swatching the Morphe Boss Mood Palette.

-I find swatching helpful as it gives me an indicator of how well each shade will work on my eyes, what the pigmentation and formula are like, and whether the colours look the same on my skin as they do in the pan.
+I find swatching helpful as it gives me an indication of how well each shade will work on my eyes, what the pigmentation and formula are like, and whether the colours look the same on my skin as they do in the pan.

 Here are my swatches:

 The shimmers in the Boss Mood Palette were faultless.
 They were easily some of the best shimmer eyeshadows I’ve ever swatched.
 Rich, buttery, pigmented.